the strokes are back with a new ep!

-The seminal 2000s band have returned, and they sound exactly like you hoped.
+The seminal 2000s band has returned, and the new material sounds exactly like you hoped.

 The wait is over: The Strokes have finally released a new EP.
-After lead singer Julian Casablancas premiered the first track Oblivius on his new Sirius XMU radio show yesterday, Future Present Past is now available to stream via Casablancas' label Cult Records.
-You can buy it for yourself on 3 June.
+After lead singer Julian Casablancas premiered the first track "Oblivius" on his new Sirius XMU radio show yesterday, Future Present Past is now available to stream via Casablancas' label Cult Records.
+You can buy it for yourself on June 3.

-Future Present Past was produced by Gus Oberg and recorded in Austin, Texas and New York.
-Its release marks the beginning of a couple of big weeks for the band: they're launching a pop-up shop in New York City from 30 May to 5 June and playing the Governors Ball.
-Now, obviously, attentions are turned to the possibility of an upcoming album.
-When BBC Radio 1's Annie Mac asked Casablancas about the chances of seeing a sixth LP he gave the very on-brand answer of, "if the collective-will could be summoned and caroused".
-They might need a bit of prompting, but the fans are clearly ready to return in force—the response to the tracks online has been overwhelmingly positive.
+Future Present Past was produced by Gus Oberg and recorded in Austin, Texas, and New York.
+Its release marks the beginning of a couple of big weeks for the band: the guys are launching a pop-up shop in New York City from May 30 to June 5 and playing the Governors Ball.
+Now, obviously, attention is turned to the possibility of an upcoming album.
+When BBC Radio 1's Annie Mac asked Casablancas about the chances of seeing a sixth LP he gave the very on-brand answer of, "if the collective-will could be summoned and caroused."
+They might need a bit of prompting, but the fans are clearly ready to return in force — the response to the tracks online has been overwhelmingly positive.

 Text Wendy Syfret